Our Therapies

 Since the COVID pandemic, Counsellors and other mental health Therapists are being recognised as highly supportive and effective options for therapeutic support and in Victoria are now able to offer support with a Medicare rebate.
 It is only a matter of time before Queensland and other states will follow suit.

-We also work with a Mental Health Occupational Therapist (MHOT) and two Mental Health Social Workers (MHSW) on our team.
-Both disciplines are trained respectively specialising in their own fields, however are trained similarly to Counsellors and Psychologists in the area of mental health counselling and support, and focus on holistic support for your concerns.
-You can read more about MHOT here and MHSW here.
+We also work with Mental Health Social Workers (MHSW) on our team, who are trained similarly to Counsellors and Psychologists in the area of mental health counselling and support, and focus on holistic support for your concerns.
+You can read more about MHSW here.

 At Little Window, all of our Therapists are less focused on diagnosing and instead, are more interested in a counselling-based, whole-brained and person-centred approach.
 Therapists are typically drawn to working here with us because they value and enjoy this kind of counselling work, and when we recruit for Therapists, we spend time ensuring that they align with our practice framework of relational safety.